aseure/pop/README.md

 All directory names must end with a slash and can either be `nil` or contain a new `pop.Corn` instance.
-Files are represented by non-slash-terminating string names and a string content, which can also be either `nil` or an empty string to generate an empty file.
+Files are represented by non-slash-terminating string names and a string or `io.Reader` content, which can also be either `nil` or an empty string to generate an empty file.